isaac-sim/IsaacLab/docs/source/tutorials/00_empty.rst

 =======================

 This tutorial introduces how to create a standalone python script to set up a simple empty scene in Orbit.
-It introduces the two main classes used in the simulator, :class:`SimulationApp` and :class:`SimulationContext`, that help launch and control the simulation timeline respectively.
+It introduces the two main classes used in the simulator, :class:`AppLauncher` and :class:`SimulationContext`, that help launch and control the simulation timeline respectively.

-Additionally, it introduces the :meth:`create_prim()` function that allows users to create objects in the scene.
-We will use this function to create two lights in the scene.

 Please review `Isaac Sim Interface <https://docs.omniverse.nvidia.com/app_isaacsim/app_isaacsim/tutorial_intro_interface.html#isaac-sim-app-tutorial-intro-interface>`_ and `Isaac Sim Workflows <https://docs.omniverse.nvidia.com/app_isaacsim/app_isaacsim/tutorial_intro_workflows.html#standalone-application>`_